Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Higher Curvature Gravity from Bimetric Theory

-An identity that follows from \eqref{sums} and \eqref{alphan} is, \be s_n=\alpha_n-\alpha_{n+1}\,. \ee Since $s_0=0$, this implies $\alpha_0=\alpha_1$ and also gives an expression for the coefficients in terms of the $\alpha_n$, or using \eqref{alphan} in terms of the $\beta_n$.
-Note that ${\mathcal L}^{\mathrm{HD}}_{(2)}$ depends on only 3 combinations of the $d+1$ parameters $\beta_n$.
-To see all the free parameters of the bimetric theory one needs to consider higher order curvature terms in ${\mathcal L}^{\mathrm{HD}}$.
+Since $s_0=0$, this implies $\alpha_0=\alpha_1$ and also gives an expression for the coefficients in terms of the $\alpha_n$ or using Equation \eqref{alphan} in terms of the $\beta_n$.
+Note that ${\mathcal L}^{\mathrm{HD}}_{(2)}$ depends on only three combinations of the $d+1$ parameters $\beta_n$.
+To see all of the free parameters of the bimetric theory, one needs to consider higher order curvature terms in ${\mathcal L}^{\mathrm{HD}}$.
 The truncation is accurate only in the low curvature regime $R(g)<< m^2$.
-It is worth pointing out however, that although the HD Lagrangian is in general an infinite expansion in curvatures, the number of parameters determining this expansion is just the $d+1$ parameters $\beta_n$ together with $\alpha=m_f/m_g$.
+It is worth pointing out, however, that although the HD Lagrangian is in general an infinite expansion in curvatures, the number of parameters determining this expansion is just the $d+1$ parameters $\beta_n$ together with $\alpha=m_f/m_g$.